nikodemus/foolang/docs/bibliography.md

 - 1983 - [Smalltalk-80: The Language and Its Implementation](http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf)
   Adale Goldberd and David Robson.

-- 1989 - [Reflective Facilities in
-  Smalltalk-80](http://www.laputan.org/ref89/ref89.html) by Brian Foote and Ralph E. Johnson. _A good summary, and worth considering as Foolang evolves: while Foolang has a toe in the static world, metaprogramming facilities are invaluable and should not be thrown out._

 - 1990 - [A Type System for
   Smalltalk](https://www.researchgate.net/publication/2815088_A_Type_System_for_Smalltalk)
   by Justin O. Graver and Ralph E. Johnson.